sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ### Provide more guidance on information categorization for software assessment documents

-We have obtained reassurance from ESDC’s RSO that a sample of assessments were Unclassified.
+We have obtained reassurance from ESDC's RSO that a sample of assessments were Unclassified.
 However, because the responsibility of accurately categorizing information lies with teams that produce the information, we are seeing a need to further provide guidance and assurance to confidently share their work with other teams outside ESDC.
 This would also help with implementation of [ESDC's Information Strategy 23-26](https://014gc.sharepoint.com/:b:/r/sites/GCDocs/Strategic%20Direction/IM%20Strategy%20and%20Plan/Information%20Strategy%202023-2026/Information%20Strategy%20refresh/Strategy%20refresh%20documents/Final%20artefacts%2023-25%20Strategy%20refresh/English%20versions/ESDC%27s%20Information%20Strategy%2023-26%20ENG.pdf?csf=1&web=1&e=n6ZLQf) that seeks to remove barriers to accessing information by having ESDC employees embrace an “open by design, closed by exception” information culture.